corda/corda/docs/source/tutorial-cordapp.rst

 Running the example CorDapp
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Start the nodes by running the following command from the root of the ``cordapp-example`` folder:
+Start the nodes and Spring Boot servers by running the following command from the root of the ``cordapp-example`` folder:

 * Unix/Mac OSX: ``kotlin-source/build/nodes/runnodes``
 * Windows: ``call kotlin-source\build\nodes\runnodes.bat``

+Each Spring Boot server needs to be started in it's own terminal, replace X with A, B and C
+* Unix/Mac OSX: ``./gradlew runPartyXServer``
+* Windows: ``gradlew.bat runPartyXServer``

 .. warning:: On Unix/Mac OSX, do not click/change focus until all seven additional terminal windows have opened, or some nodes may fail to start.